 School attendance

-The law requires parents and carers to make sure that their child of compulsory school age receives a full-time education, either by attending school or through alternative education arrangements.
+The law requires parents and carers to make sure that their child of compulsory school age receives a full-time education that meets their needs, either by attending school or through alternative education arrangements.

 Parent and carer responsibilities